leonardo-fan/react-to-do/README.md

 **5. Editing, filtering, conditional rendering**
 * Condition to change what is rendered from the component return statement
 * edit implementation mirrors the add task form
+* filtering done through states and an object that maps functions to filter names